Lawn Watering Infoline - August 26

 Welcome to the lawn watering infoline.
-Based on current weather conditions, your lawn needs about one and three quarters inches of water this week.
-Recent temperatures have been cooler, but are forecasted to climb in the coming days, so keep this in mind when adjusting your watering times.
+Based on current weather conditions, your lawn needs approximately one and a half inches of water this week.
+Sunshine and highs in the 90s are forecasted in the upcoming days, so please keep this in mind when adjusting your watering times.

 To help you make the most of your watering, also consider the following tips:

 Try to run your sprinklers before the sun comes out.
 If you can complete your watering by 6 a.m., your sprinklers won’t have to compete with other water uses, and can also take advantage of the lowest temperatures of the day.
 If you prefer evening sprinkling, wait until at least 9 p.m. when it has started to get cooler, and breezes have died down.

 In addition to adjusting your irrigation times, remember to give your sprinkler system an occasional checkup.
 If you haven't observed your system operating lately, turn it on and make sure sprinklers are all facing the right direction and functioning properly.
 Areas served by drip systems need maintenance too, which may include adding more or larger emitters as plants grow.

 Using these tips, we hope you’ll find that you can maintain a beautiful, healthy landscape while using water wisely.

 As a reminder, if you are a Medford Water Commission customer, we offer a Free Sprinkler Survey, in which we provide an overall assessment of your sprinkler system and make recommendations for any improvements.
 For more information about this free service, visit Sprinkle Smart.

 For a guide to help you schedule your sprinkling, you can download our Sample Lawn Watering Schedule or call 541-774-2435 to have a copy mailed to you.

 There is a wealth of information on conservation and landscaping on the website, which we hope you will find helpful.
 If you have any questions or comments, or would like more information, email us or call 541-774-2435.